 Even though it isn't a national holiday, Loy Krathong is probably Thailand’s most interesting and fascinating festival.
 Also known as the "Festival of Lights" and celebrated nationwide, this popular festival symbolizes the close ties between the Thai culture and water.
 Loy Krathong is also celebrated in other Asian countries, though under different names, including Myanmar as the "Tazaungdaing festival", Sri Lanka as "Il Full Moon Poya" and Cambodia as "Bon Om Touk".
 The dates of the festival always cause plenty of confusion, as the exact dates change every year.
 Loy Krathong Festival is held on the evening of the full moon of the 12th month in the traditional Thai lunar calendar, which usually falls in the month of November when the water level is high and the climate is pleasantly cool.
-However, the religious ceremonies and events are held over a period of several days, normally a day before and a day after the date of the full moon.
-In 2018, Loy Krathong falls on Friday, the 23rd of November, but the festival begins on 21 November and ends on 24 November, while in 2019 it will be held Wednesday, November 13th.
+However, the religious ceremonies and events are held over a period of some days, normally a day before and a day after the date of the full moon.
+In 2020, Loy Krathong falls on Sunday, the 1st of November, but the but celebrations begin on Saturday 31 October and end on Monday 2 November, while in 2021 it will be held Saturday, the 20th of November.

 The name of festival comes from the Thai word "loy" meaning to float, while "krathong" is a small decorative basket or raft made from natural materials which is then floated on a river.
 Each year, the festival features several ceremonies and activities such boat races on the rivers, beauty contests, Krathong processions and parades.
 However, the festival's highlight is made by the lights from hundreds of candles that twinkle on the water.
 Each one carries prayers and wishes sent off to float down rivers and streams.
 The traditional krathong used for floating at the festival is made from a cross-section of a banana tree trunk, which is then elaborately decorated with banana leaves and flowers in intricate towering designs.
 Nowadays, krathongs are also made of bread or Styrofoam.
 While Styrofoam is not biodegradable and for this reason is sometimes banned, a bread krathong will disintegrate after a few days and can be eaten by fish.
 The krathongs usually contain a candle, incense and some coins.
 The person who will be floating the krathong often adds a small cutout of his hair or fingernail.
 On the night of the full moon, Thais launch their krathongs on a river, canal or a pond, lighting the candle and making a wish before they are put into the water.
 It is believed that the krathong carries away bad luck, anger and grudges and signals a new start that will bring good luck and happiness.
 Since the Loy Krathong coincides with the Lanna festival known as Yi Peng, during the festival period thousands of "Khom Loi", which literally means floating lantern, are launched into the sky in the full moon night.
 The act of releasing the floating lanterns is a way to pay respect Buddha and also to release bad memories and misfortunes of the previous year.
 Buddhists also believe that if you make a wish when you release a khom loi, it will come true.
 A traditional khom loy consists of a thin fabric, such as rice paper or mulberry paper, stretched over a bamboo or wire frame to which a candle or a fuel cell is attached.
 When the candle is lit, the resulting hot air is trapped inside khom loy and creates enough lift for the lantern to float up into the sky.